stella-cv/stella_vslam/docs/overview.rst

 You can employ these snippets for in your own programs.
 Please see the ``*.cc`` files in ``./example`` directory or check  :ref:`Simple Tutorial <chapter-simple-tutorial>` and :ref:`Example <chapter-example>`.

-Also, some examples to run OpenVSLAM on ROS framework are provided.
+Also, some examples to run stella_vslam on ROS framework are provided.
 Please check :ref:`ROS Package <chapter-ros-package>`.

-Please contact us via `GitHub issues <https://github.com/OpenVSLAM-Community/openvslam/issues>`__ if you have any questions or notice any bugs about the software.
+Please contact us via `GitHub issues <https://github.com/stella-cv/stella_vslam/issues>`__ if you have any questions or notice any bugs about the software.

 .. _section-overview-installation: